rebeccabilbro/rebeccabilbro.github.io/_posts/2019-03-02-georeplication-bakeoff.md

 ### Experiments & Results

-*Note: these aren't framed exactly as experiment s& results so much as observations of the deployed system*
+*Note: these aren't framed exactly as experiments & results so much as observations of the deployed system*

  - Typical server-class rack-mounted machines, connected by a combination of 100 Mb and Gigabit ethernet in a data center.
 Each machine has multiple processors, a "modest amount" of memory, several terabytes of attached storage in one or two disk arrays.
  - 2 hardware configurations: RAID-5 and JBOD